78th British Academy Film Awards: Ceremony information

 During the technical awards, the ceremony sound cut out as Best Sound was presented, though this was fixed for broadcast.
 Multiple winners were noted for their lack of acceptance speech preparation and the endearingly rambling comments they made instead, including Nick Park (for Wallace & Gromit: Vengeance Most Fowl) and Jesse Eisenberg (for A Real Pain).
 Ahead of the acting and other major awards being announced, Take That performed their song "Greatest Day", which featured prominently in nominee Anora.
 Two awards later, the first of two montages of other awards to not receive as-live broadcasts was shown; this included Emilia Pérez winning Best Film Not in the English Language, the clip notably cutting out director Jacques Audiard paying tribute to controversial star Karla Sofía Gascón in his speech.
 Winners considered surprising were David Jonsson for the EE Rising Star Award and Mikey Madison winning Best Actress in a Leading Role, while A Complete Unknown failing to win any of its six nominations was considered a surprising snub.
 Favourites in the supporting performance categories, Zoe Saldaña (for Emilia Pérez) and Kieran Culkin (for A Real Pain) won their categories, which was said to make them all but guaranteed to win at the 97th Academy Awards.

-There were relatively few political comments made at the ceremony, with Tennant making jokes about Donald Trump – though some, including comparing Trump to the character Beetlejuice, as well as jokes about Conclave, were cut from the broadcast; Peppiatt saying that everyone "should have their language respected, their culture respected and their homeland respected"; and Edward Berger accepting Outstanding British Film for Conclave by vaguely referring to elections in Germany and describing the time as "a crisis of democracy".
+There were relatively few political comments made at the ceremony, with Tennant making jokes about Donald Trump—though some, including comparing Trump to the character Beetlejuice, as well as jokes about Conclave, were cut from the broadcast; Peppiatt saying that everyone "should have their language respected, their culture respected and their homeland respected"; and Edward Berger accepting Outstanding British Film for Conclave by vaguely referring to elections in Germany and describing the time as "a crisis of democracy".
 When presenting Best Film, Mark Hamill referred to "troubling times" before deliberately not naming Trump.
 In reference to which comments were cut, the BBC stated editing decisions were "made due to time constraints".

 In Memoriam

-The In Memoriam was accompanied by Jeff Goldblum performing "As Time Goes By" on piano and paid tribute to the following:
+The In Memoriam was accompanied by actor Jeff Goldblum, performing "As Time Goes By" on piano, and paid tribute to the following: